Who says John McCain can't make a consistent case

 against Barack Obama and just tosses random aspersions based on the news of the

 day?
-Yesterday, the McCain campaign continued its longstanding efforts to frame Obama as inexperienced, a
+Yesterday, the McCain campaign continued its longstanding efforts to frame Obama as

 flip flopper, unpatriotic, a German national, unsupportive of the troops

 Fifty years ago today, President Eisenhower signed the bill that launched the United States on the magnificent journey to space discovery and exploration. ...Under current plans, the United States will retire the space shuttle in 2010 after its final mission to the international space station, and thus lose the capability to send on our own, an American to space.
 While my opponent seems content to retreating from American exploration of Space for a decade, I am not.
 As President, I will act to make ensure our astronauts will continue to explore space, and not just by hitching a ride with someone else...
 A country that sent a man to the moon should expect no less.

 A few quick thoughts: